axisgroup/evaluation-toolkit/README.md

 # Evaluation Toolkit
 This repo is a collection of documents intended to help guide the testing process in a data visualization context.
 It contains guidelines that should not be followed exactly.
-It is written by and for the Axis Design team.
+It is written by and for the Axis Design team although it can also act as a point of reference for data vis practitioners.

 ## Know your guidelines before you break them